-Holidaymakers who accept refund credit notes (RCNs) for cancelled packages will get their money back if the travel company later collapses, the government has confirmed.
+Holidaymakers who accept refund credit notes (RCNs) issued for cancelled packages up to 30 September 2020 will get their money back if the travel company later collapses, the government has confirmed.

 Transport Secretary Grant Shapps says the government is stepping in to protect RCNs issued by travel companies for millions of holidays cancelled due to the coronavirus pandemic.

 This means that if a travel company goes bust, those left with credit notes will be refunded under the travel industry’s Atol scheme, which is managed by the Civil Aviation Authority (CAA) and underpinned by the government.

 Since the start of the crisis, Which? has been calling for the government to confirm whether RCNs are financially guaranteed, but until now it has refused to say one way or the other, forcing us to caution holidaymakers against accepting them.

 But the confirmation that credit notes have the same financial protection as package holidays removes the risk of clients accepting a credit note, if they consider that’s the best option for them.

 Find more unbiased advice on travel and coronavirus, award-winning investigations, plus legal advice on holiday refunds and cancelled flights with Which?
 Travel

 Refund credit notes should not be forced on customers